-Poverty is widely considered the top reason that children work at jobs thatare exploitative and inappropriate for their ages.
-But there are other reasons as well -- not necessarily in this order:
+Poverty is widely considered the main reason that children work in jobs that are exploitative and inappropriate for their age.
+But there are other reasons as well, including:

 "The parents of child labourers are often unemployed or underemployed, desperate for secure employment and income.
 Yet it is their children - more powerless and paid less - who are offered the jobs."
-In other words, says UNICEF in their 1997 "Roots of child labour" report, children are employed because they are easier to exploit.
+These are the words of UNICEF in their 1997 "Roots of Child Labour" report, i.e. children in paid employment are put there because they are easier to exploit and are cheap labourers.

 In order to fairly and adequately meet the needs of this growing workforce and not rely on child labour, a few things must be prioritised, namely:

-- Family control of fertility — so that families are not burdened by children that they cannot afford to care for
+family control of fertility — so that families are not burdened by children that they cannot afford to care for

 But real change requires a collaborative effort and a shared belief that it is “preventable, not inevitable".
 The responsibility falls equally on the shoulders of governments, businesses and individual consumers.

 On a corporate level, companies have a duty to stop child labour.
 The OECD Guidelines for Multinational Enterprises and the UN Guiding Principle on Business and Human Rights have agreed upon international treaties and guidelines to pressure businesses to do all they can to eliminate child labour from their supply chains.

 On the individual level, you can work towards a better awareness of where your products come from, and try to adopt more consciousness consumption.
 For example, you can use the aVOID plug-in to ensure your online shopping is fair and sweat shop free.

 For a concise and comprehensive overview of the issue of forced labour and slavery among children and adults around the world, click through to our article: Human Trafficking in the 21st Century.